 What should you do if your cat is interfering with their wound?

 Patient interference is one of the main causes of a wound to break down and become infected.
 If you notice your cat licking their wound, pulling at its stitches or scratching the affected area please contact us as they may have to wear a medical-t-shirt and/or a buster collar (We can fit these before your pet goes home).
-You may need to help them eat and be their groomer while they are wearing it!
+You may need to help them eat and be their groomer while they are wearing these.

-Note: As standard, all our patient's who have been neutered will be sent home with their own Elizabethan collar, to use if necessary.
+Note: As standard, all our patient's who have been neutered will be sent home with their own buster collar, to use if necessary.
 Medical t-shirts can be more comfortable than buster collars, but their use depends on each situation - please ask for more information.

 When should you call us for help?

 Along with the specific advice given to you when you take your cat home, we would ask that you contact us if any of the following occurs or if you are in any way concerned.

 - If your cat has not eaten or drank any water for 24-36 hours

 - If your cat has had any vomiting and diarrhoea